IDAES/idaes-pse/docs/logging.rst

 idaes.init Logger
 ~~~~~~~~~~~~~~~~~

 The init logger will always descend from "idaes.init".
 This logger is used in
 IDAES model initialization methods, and can be used in user models as well.
 Initialization methods are usually attached to a Pyomo Block.
 Blocks have a
 ``name`` attribute.
 So the logger name is usually given as the block name, and
-the ``getInitLogger()`` function prepends ``idaes.init.`` The advantage of using
+the ``getInitLogger()`` function prepends ``idaes.init.``.
+The advantage of using
 the block name over the module name is that users can see exactly which model
 instance the initialization log messages are coming from.